 Registration fee: 20 Euros (includes participation in symposium, coffee breaks and lunch).

-Deadline for registration: 15th of October 2017
+Deadline for abstract submission: Extended to 15th of October 2017 - Closed

 Radboud university medical center,